Two children injured as car overturns after hitting wall in Marsden

 Three people were injured – including two children – when a car flipped onto its roof after hitting a wall.

-Police said a man and two children were hurt when their car collided with a wall on Chain Road, Marsden, at around 3.30pm today (Wed).
+Police said a man and two children were hurt when their Fiat Punto car collided with a wall on Chain Road, Marsden, at around 3.30pm today (Wed).

 Their injuries are not thought to be serious.